-She has been chair of the Energy Regulatory Commission

-(Comisión Reguladora de Energía) and Energy Secretary of the Government of Mexico.
+She has been chair of the Audit and Risk Supervision Committee of Iberdrola, S.A., chair of the Energy Regulatory Commission (Comisión Reguladora de Energía) and Energy Secretary of the Government of Mexico.

 She has also been chair of the Board of Directors of Pemex (Petróleos Mexicanos) and of the Board of Directors of the Federal Electricity Commission (Comisión Federal de Electricidad) (CFE).